asaadsaad/CS571-Final-Project/README.md

 * Implement a login based system using JSON Web Token (JWT).
 * Use UI Kit.
 * Use Expo SDK APIs.
 * Use Express/MongoDB for supportive backend API.
-All Express routes should be protected from public access by JWT (except sign up and sign in routes)
+All Express routes should be protected from public access by JWT (except sign up and sign in routes).
+Persist the app state in AsyncStorage.

 **Remember to respect and honor the code honor submission policy.
 All written code must be original.**